 - Inner medicine

-- No organ damage often seen in long term treatment such as NSAID painkillers (liver, kidneys).
+- No organ damage often seen in long term treatment with allopathic medications, such as NSAID painkillers (liver, kidneys).

 - Almost no side effects, when done by a qualified veterinary professional.